Heart Station (song): Promotion and release

-The song was used in commercials for cellphone music store Recochoku from late January 2008, which featured Utada dancing in a bear suit fastened in the shape of her stuffed teddy bear, Kuma Chang.
+The song was used in commercials for cellphone music store Recochoku from late January 2008, which featured Utada dancing in a bear suit fastened in the shape of their stuffed teddy bear, Kuma Chang.
 Due to the radio theme of the song's lyrics, the advertising campaign for the song focused on FM radio airplay.
 It was released to radio stations across Japan on January 21, and a special website was created for the song in order to make it easier for people to request the song on the radio.
-In later February, the song reached the top of the Billboard Hot Top Airplay chart, and manage to stay there for a total of three weeks.
-Despite this, the song peaked only at number two on the composite Japan Hot 100 chart, behind boyband Arashi's "Step and Go".

 In February, Utada went on a promotional campaign to promote the song, appearing on several music programs to perform the song: Hey!
 Hey!
 Hey!
 Music Champ on February 18, Music Station and Music Fighter on February 22, and at Count Down TV on February 23.
-She was featured in many music and fashion magazines in Japan to promote the single, including issues of Pia, Patipati, CD Data, What's In? and Pop Teen.
+They were featured in many music and fashion magazines in Japan to promote the single, including issues of Pia, Patipati, CD Data, What's In? and Pop Teen.

 Music video

 The music video for the song was released on February 4, 2008.
-It was her first video in a year since "Flavor of Life (Ballad Version)" to feature herself personally (after animated videos were released for her other 2007 singles, "Kiss & Cry" and "Beautiful World").
+It was their first video in a year since "Flavor of Life (Ballad Version)" to feature Utada personally (after animated videos were released for their other 2007 singles, "Kiss & Cry" and "Beautiful World").
 The video was directed by Masashi Mutō, a director who had worked with such musical acts as Mika Nakashima and L'Arc-en-Ciel, however had not worked with Utada before.

-The music video featured Utada wearing white headphones as she rides a subway train.
-Surrounding her are other subway users, who are immobile, and are either shown as black silhouettes or fast blurs.
-Mutō and Utada gave the video a theme of "gaze", and tried to focus on Utada's expressions and mannerisms as she rode among the other subway patrons.
+The music video featured Utada wearing white headphones as they ride a subway train.
+Surrounding them are other subway users, who are immobile, and are either shown as black silhouettes or fast blurs.
+Mutō and Utada gave the video a theme of "gaze", and tried to focus on Utada's expressions and mannerisms as they rode among the other subway patrons.